… which you’re welcome to take or leave.

 So here I am…

-If I could start over, I might’ve contributed even more from the outset, even knowing that divorce(s) would cut into those savings.
-For me, my pension has been the single most valuable financial tool I’ve had.
+If I could start over, I might’ve contributed even more from the outset, even knowing that my two divorces significantly cut into those investments.
+For me, my pension has been the single most valuable financial tool I’ve had and I get frustrated when others around me don’t appear to take advance of what’s on offer.

 In my view, pension and retirement planning deserves more attention in school, the workplace, or from the government.
 My own route to pension planning initially came about by chance.
 I owe much of it to my father, who, by luck and some foresight, managed an early retirement himself.
-He started work at fifteen on the London docks, transferred his pension to his next job as a municipal worker, and then finally into the fire service.
-It worked out for him in the public sector, as it has done for me in the private sector (with a lot of sacrifice and saving) but it’s a journey that could be made much clearer for all.
+He started work at the age of fifteen on the London docks, transferred his pension to his next job as a municipal worker, and then finally into the fire service.
+It worked out for him in the public sector, as it has done for me in the private sector but it’s a journey that could be made much clearer for all.
+I fear too many miss the opportunity simply because they are not aware.

-I hope this post inspires someone to pick up even one or two of the lessons I learned on this journey.
-If so, I’ll be happy.
+So I hope this post inspires someone to pick up even one or two of the lessons I learned on this journey and if that’s the case, I’ll be happy.

 Anyway, if I’m still around and traveling in twenty or more years, I’ll update you on how it all worked out.